czbiohub-sf/CZB--Metadata-Standards/Platform_Standards/CZB Mass Spectrometry Data and Metadata Strategy.md

 #### File Storage Structure

-In this section, we will outline a proposed folder structure for cataloging and saving experimental data.
+This section outlines a proposed folder structure for cataloging and saving experimental data.
 The primary goal is to standardize the organization of stored files across experiments, whether they involve a single or multiple modalities.
 A consistent folder structure will facilitate manual searches for important raw files or results and ensure reliable access for API calls from external systems.
 Key considerations:

 * **Uniform structure across experiments:** Regardless of the experimental scope, the folder structure should remain consistent.
 This uniformity will simplify the process of locating and accessing files, both manually and programmatically.